Plastix/Kotlin-Android-Boilerplate/README.md

 [Powermock](https://github.com/jayway/powermock).
 I'd rather just mock interfaces with [Mockito](http://mockito.org/) than go through the hassle of using Powermock.

+#### How do I use this project?
+This is a boilerplate project aimed to help bootstrap new Kotlin applications.
+Feel free to fork this application or use this project [generator](https://github.com/ravidsrk/generator-kotlin-android-boilerplate).
+Don't forget to change the following things for your application:

+* Application ID (Gradle)
+* Application Name (String resource)
+* Package names

 ## Attributions
 - [Kotlin Logo](http://instantlogosearch.com/kotlin)
 - [Github Icons](https://octicons.github.com/)